Louisville fans focusing on football with basketball on the horizon • The Louisville Cardinal

 ESPN.com has placed U of L at No. 14 in the preseason basketball rankings.
 Rick Pitino and his Cards are starting the season positioned inside the top 15.
 Yet, the basketball buzz on campus remains a faint whisper.

 Students all over campus are talking football, the Heisman trophy and College Football Playoffs.
-U of L student Alex Borcher admits everything he hears is about from fellow students is about football.
+U of L student Alex Borcher admits everything he hears from fellow students is about football.

 “Most everybody has been talking about Lamar Jackson and football.
 I haven’t really heard anything about basketball in Unitas (Hall),” Borcher said.